H1d3r/telnetclientpoc/README.md

 On recent Windows systems, additional security prompts may appear when clicking `telnet://` URIs in browsers, requiring the user to confirm execution of telnet.exe.

+## Errata

+This PoC creates NetNTLMv2 hashcat formatted output, there are bugs with the NetNTLMv1 output.
+When supplying a custom domain or workstation (-d/-s), only the first 6 bytes are used in the NTLM type 2 message (not that it typically matters as you do not need these), changing the length of these strings requires fixing the NTLM type 2 packet to for longer strings.
+The full NTLM data is always stored in the telnetclientpoc.log for you to construct hashcat output manually or to use in relay situations.

 ## Attribution

 Developed by Hacker Fantastic